ma-ha/lowcode-data-app/app/README.md

 Entities can be attached to a "State Model".

+Entity Ids must be alphanumeric, min length is 2.

 ![sceenshot](doc/locode-statemodel.png)

 Property features:
 - you can select a property for the data table filter
 - you can define a property as "API managed", means zou will see it only in the table, but there is no input available in the add/change GUI form

+*Important:* The entity id scope is globally within a top level scope between apps.
+This enables different views on the same data in different apps (if different apps have the same entity, but different properties).
+But: Please choose your entity ids wisely, if you don't want this behavior.

+For JSON properties sub-elements can be defined with a dot-notation (e.g. "JsonProp.MySubField").
+Allowed types: 'String', 'Text','Boolean','Date','Select'.

 # Integration